Employment and Internships

 2. Tutors

-In Fall 2022, as more classes return to campus, there will be more tutoring held on campus and less by Zoom.
-Zoom tutoring will continue for fully online classes.
+Tutoring is offered both on campus and by Zoom.
 If you want to work as a Zoom tutor, it is important that you have the necessary resources - access to a web cam, a laptop and a reliable internet connection.
 If you're interested in working as a tutor for a class that you excelled in, contact your instructor.
 If you're chosen as a tutor, please complete your hiring paperwork promptly so you can start helping students in the first weeks of the semester.
 You can complete your hiring paperwork over the summer for work in the fall semester and at the end of fall semester to tutor in the spring.

 B. On Campus